 - they have some leavening (or rising) power as well.

-The good news is that there are several awesome vegan-friendly egg replacers you can use in your kitchen.
+The good news is that you can use several awesome vegan-friendly egg replacers in your kitchen.

 Here’s your best guide to replacing eggs in your favorite vegan-friendly treats you bake in your affordable toaster oven.

 Not only does the applesauce act as a binding agent, but it adds the required moisture to baked items as well.
 Its moisture content works best in brownies, cakes, bars, and quick bread.

 Unsweetened applesauce is also low in calories and fat.
 That makes it an excellent choice if you’re watching your waistline.
 It makes a perfect substitute for oil as well.